Is your home bird proof? Cockatiels should never be left in a room alone. They can go about their business

 injured, starve or suffocate.

-killed instantly if hit by a ceiling fan.
+disabled for life or killed instantly if hit by the moving blades of a ceiling

 Wing Clipping: